visgl/deck.gl/docs/layers/screen-grid-layer.md

 NOTE: `minColor` and `maxColor` take precedence over `colorDomain` and `colorRange`, to use `colorDomain` and `colorRange` do not provide `minColor` and `maxColor`.

+##### `gpuAggregation` (bool, optional) **NEW in 6.0**

+* Default: true

+When set to true and browser supports GPU aggregation, aggregation is performed on GPU.
+GPU aggregation can be 10 to 20 times faster depending upon number of points and number of cells.

+NOTE: GPU Aggregation requires WebGL2 support by the browser.
+When `gpuAggregation` is set to true and browser doesn't support WebGL2, aggregation falls back to CPU.

 ### Data Accessors